 We propose that the different sectors use the Battelle-Columbus method, which allows for both quantitative and qualitative evaluation of the impacts involved in a project.
-Some of the dynamics that can be measured through this method are proposed by Graziano and colleagues: trash cleaning; aquatic vegetation; wastewater management; stream water flow; socio-environmental perception; nutrient, pathogen, and toxic concentrations; flooding events; ecological and sanitary integrity; water quality; erosion; biological communities; frequency and intensity of disturbances; socioeconomic conditions; and institutional framework.
+Some of the dynamics that can be measured through this method are proposed by Graziano and colleagues: trash cleaning; aquatic vegetation; wastewater management; stream water flow; socio-environmental perception; nutrient, pathogen, and toxic concentrations; flooding events; ecological and sanitary integrity; water quality; erosion; biological communities; frequency and intensity of disturbances; socioeconomic conditions; and institutional framework.15 public and private agents to fulfill generalized common objectives regarding the stream's co-management.

-These factors are weighed to obtain the total environmental impact.
-This impact matrix can help to reflect the impact that all actors have (both positive and negative) on the stream.
-Implementing this methodology would be useful to align the efforts of previously discussed public and private agents to fulfill generalized common objectives regarding the stream's co-management.
 Finally, it would also ensure that all institutions are allocating their time and resources in the most efficient manner.
-Noticing that multiple current efforts in the stream have had a limited impact in its revitalization and in the community's well-being, we maintain that having key insights on the evolution of the stream's state and its social impacts is crucial to an effective comanagement of the stream ecosystem.
+Noticing that multiple current efforts in the stream have had a limited impact in its revitalization and in the community's well-being, we maintain that having key insights on the evolution of the stream's state and its social impacts is crucial to an effective co-management of the stream ecosystem.